sibirbil/marsopt/docs/source/algorithm.md

 The implementation therefore behaves like a repeated contraction on the **overshoot amount**, which is enough to explain why out-of-range proposals return to the feasible interval quickly.
 That observation is the practically relevant point; stronger fixed-point claims are unnecessary here.

 ### 7.5.
+Evolution Path

+The evolution path can be interpreted as a lightweight **cumulative step-size adaptation** mechanism, related in spirit to the path-length control used in CMA-ES.
+The key differences are:

+- MARS tracks only the direction of improvement between successive global bests, not the full mutation distribution;
+- the drift decays with progress, acting as a soft momentum that fades into pure local refinement.

+This provides a directional bias when the objective has a consistent gradient-like structure, without adding significant computational overhead.

+### 7.6.
+Ordinal-Aware Integer Sampling

+The small-integer sampler can be seen as a **kernel density estimate** on a discrete grid:

+- each elite value places a normalized Gaussian kernel on the integer lattice;
+- the kernel width $\sigma_t$ anneals from broad (exploratory) to narrow (exploitative);
+- the uniform floor prevents starvation of any integer value.

+This respects the ordinal structure of integers (nearby values are more similar) while avoiding the rounding artifacts of the continuous-then-round approach.
+For large integer ranges, stochastic rounding remains the practical choice since the kernel approach would be unnecessarily expensive.

+### 7.7.
 Stochastic Rounding

-The most defensible theoretical property of the integer rule is its unbiasedness:
+The most defensible theoretical property of the integer rule (used for large integer ranges) is its unbiasedness:

 - deterministic rounding shifts the center of the proposal distribution;
 - stochastic rounding preserves it in expectation.

 That makes the integer sampler a natural extension of the numerical mutation rule rather than a separate ad hoc mechanism.

-### 7.6.
-Categorical Softmax
+### 7.8.
+Categorical Sampling with Diversity-Aware Exploration

-The categorical update can be interpreted as a noisy preference model over currently available categories:
+The categorical update combines two complementary mechanisms:

+- **Diversity-aware exploration**: the parabolic exploration probability acts as an automatic correction for elite concentration.
+When elites are dominated by one category, the algorithm injects more uniform exploration mid-run.
+The parabolic schedule $4\,p_t(1-p_t)$ ensures this correction is strongest when it matters most and does not interfere with early random exploration or late refinement.

-- the elite mean vector provides empirical preference information,
-- Gaussian perturbation prevents rigid reuse of the current modal category,
-- the increasing softmax sharpness gradually reduces entropy over time.
+- **Elite frequency softmax**: the exploit branch uses elite frequencies (rather than one-hot averages) as the base signal.
+This is a more direct representation of categorical preference and pairs naturally with the temperature-scaled softmax.
+As before, Gaussian perturbation prevents rigid reuse of the modal category, and the increasing softmax sharpness gradually reduces entropy over time.

 This is closely related in spirit to Boltzmann sampling and annealing-style control of randomness.
 The analogy is useful, but it should be read as a descriptive connection rather than as a proof that MARS inherits simulated-annealing convergence guarantees.